abcxyz/guardian/cli.md

 Also supports [Retry Options](#retry-options).

-* **-disable-evaluate-condition** - Whether or not to evaluate the IAM Condition Expression and only delete those IAM with false evaluation.
+* **-disable-evaluate-condition** - Whether to evaluate the IAM Condition Expression and only delete those IAM with false evaluation.
 Defaults to false.
 Example: An IAM condition with expression `request.time < timestamp("2019-01-01T00:00:00Z")` will evaluate to false and the IAM will be deleted.
 The default value is "false".
 * **-iam-query="policy:abcxyz-aod-expiry"** - The query to use to filter on IAM.
 * **-max-conncurrent-requests="2"** - The maximum number of concurrent requests
   allowed at any time to GCP.
 The default value is "10".
-* **-scope="123435456456"** - The scope to cleanup IAM for - organizations/123456 will
+* **-scope="123435456456"** - The scope to clean up IAM for - organizations/123456 will
-  cleanup all IAM matching your query in the organization and all folders and projects beneath it.
+  clean up all IAM matching your query in the organization and all folders and projects beneath it.

 ## IAM detect-drift